West Manchester Town Center: Redevelopment

 Many shoppers believed the mostly-empty mall greatly needed to be revamped.
 In September 2012, the Texas-based M&R Investors purchased the West Manchester Mall for approximately $17.5 million.
 The group planned a $47 million renovation, which would keep the existing anchor stores and demolish the mall to create a new outdoor shopping center called the West Manchester Town Center, similar to the Hunt Valley Towne Centre in Hunt Valley, Maryland.
 The project intends to attract national retailers and restaurants to occupy the former mall site.
 Additional improvements are also being made, including increased visibility from US 30, an additional entrance, and a drive-through street to access the new stores.
 A demolition permit was filed and West Manchester Mall closed permanently in 2014 to prepare for the redevelopment.

 In August 2014, Macy's announced that it would close its West Manchester store.
 Retailers such as Petco, Burlington Coat Factory, and DSW Shoe Warehouse were confirmed as upcoming tenants in the redevelopment.
+In May 2022, ATR Corinth Partners sold the town center to Paramount Realty.